bucketeer-io/openfeature-node-server-sdk/README.md

 npm install @bucketeer/openfeature-node-server-sdk
 ```

-This will automatically install the required peer dependencies: `@openfeature/server-sdk` and `bkt-node-server-sdk`.
+This will automatically install the required peer dependencies: `@openfeature/server-sdk` and `@bucketeer/node-server-sdk`.

 ## Usage